Jonathan Rhys Meyers: Independent films and varied roles (2018–present)

-In 2021, he started as Shiro in Yakuza Princess, a Brazilian action thriller film directed by Vicente Amorim based on the graphic novel Samurai Shiro by Danilo Beyruth.
+In 2021, he starred as Shiro in Yakuza Princess, a Brazilian action thriller film directed by Vicente Amorim based on the graphic novel Samurai Shiro by Danilo Beyruth.
 He also starred in the horror-thriller Hide and Seek.

 In 2022, he starred in The Good Neighbour and Wifelike.

+In 2023, he starred in the thriller "Disquiet" with Rachelle Goulding.
+Meyers also starred in the hijacking thriller film 97 Minutes, directed by Timo Vuorensola.

 Music

 A self-taught singer and guitarist, Meyers has appeared in a number of musical roles.
 His first such role was as "Brian Slade" in Velvet Goldmine; two of the songs he sang ("Baby's on Fire" and "Tumbling Down") are on the film's soundtrack.
 He sang briefly in the television mini-series version of The Magnificent Ambersons, performed in studio scenes of the miniseries Elvis and played the flute in Gormenghast.

 In the 2007 music drama August Rush, he performed on-screen as singer-songwriter Louis Connelly and is credited for four songs on the soundtrack – "Break", "Moondance", "Something Inside" and "This Time".
 Of the four, "This Time" and "Break" were considered in the Best Original Song category of the 80th Academy Awards.
 "This Time" was not released as a single but peaked at number 84 in the Canadian Hot 100.